v2.0, requires Apple’s Shortcuts app on iOS 12

 Drinking buddy keeps a log in your iCloud Drive, where it’s as protected and private as anything else in your Apple account.
 This log is plain text, and also includes your personal settings.

-Drinking Buddy calculates your BAC based on the Widmark Formula, which factors in your body weight, gender, and the amount of time since your drink.
+Drinking Buddy calculates your BAC based on the Widmark Formula, which factors in your body weight, gender, and the time since your drink.
 There are many Widmark calculators out there, but I’ve never seen any that do the kind of cascading calculation that Drinking Buddy does.
-Drinking buddy does its best to estimate your BAC based on all your recent drinks, and even shows you how long it will take for your BAC to go down to zero.
+Drinking buddy does its best to estimate your current BAC based on all your recent drinks, and even shows you how long it will take for your BAC to go down to zero.